TopicSec/topicsec.github.io/_posts/2020-09-09-build-break-fix.md

   It ask teams to create a server that maintains a secure key-value store.
 Build-it performance is assessed by the domain-specific language running time.
 Optional features take the form of additional script commands.

-# research question
+# Research question

 1. What types of vulnerabilities do developers introduce?
 Are they conceptual flaws in their understanding of security requirements or coding mistakes?
 2. How much control does an attacker gain by exploiting the vulnerabilities, what is the effect?
 3. How exploitable are the vulnerabilities?
 What level of insights is required and how much work is necessary?

-# methodology question
+# Methodology question

 - Is that sample of projects representative of real world?